arestivo/slides/markdown/javascript.md

 # Closures and Events

-Closures are the resason code like this works in *Javascript*:
+Closures are the reason code like this works in *Javascript*:

 ~~~Javascript
 let paragraphs = document.querySelectorAll('p');